kyma-project/control-plane/docs/kyma-environment-broker/08-06-orchestration-status.md

    curl --request GET "https://$BROKER_URL/orchestrations --header "$AUTHORIZATION_HEADER""
    ```

-A successful call returns a list of all orchestrations:
+A successful call returns the list of all orchestrations:

    ```json
 [